 Care Tips for Boots and Shoes

-The weather outside may be horrible, but your boots and shoes don't have to be.
-With these simple tips, you can keep every pair of your beloved boots and shoes looking great all season long.
+Your boots and shoes may take a beating but that doesn't mean they can't stay gorgeous.
+With these simple tips, you can keep every pair looking great all season long.

-The perfect time to spray those brand new boots or shoes with a protector spray or coat with wax (such as the all-natural ShoeRescue Wax), is before wearing them.
+The perfect time to spray those brand new boots or shoes with a protector spray (check out our Protector Spray) or coat with wax (such as the all-natural ShoeRescue Wax), is before wearing them.
 Pay extra attention to fully coating the heels, soles and, especially, the grooves.

 If you’re wearing them in the snow and slush and get salt stains on them, make sure to clean them off as soon as you come in – ideally with BootRescue or ShoeRescue wipes.
 Why?
 Salt can start damaging boots immediately, making the leather dry out and buckle.
 However, if you have an old pair of boots that have already been soiled, do not fear!
 Just give them a thorough wipe with BootRescue, paying particular attention to the heels and grooves where salt can collect and do the most damage.